eyz/axion/ARCHITECTURE.md

 **Algorithm Note**: Phase 1 has no active message filtering, but implementation deliberately shows ONLY User message to maintain complete isolation.
 Specialists execute sequentially (Context → Research → ... → [other specialists]), and each specialist sees ONLY the User message, not any prior specialists' Phase 1 responses.
 This ensures true independent thinking without any anchoring effects.

-**Chair Does Not Participate in Phase 1**: Chair is positioned last in the execution order, but **skips Phase 1 silently**.
-Rationale:
+**Chair Participates in Phase 1 (Duplicate Marking Only)**: Chair is positioned last in the execution order and participates in Phase 1 with a **LIMITED role**:
-- Chair's core functions are **synthesis, coordination, on-topic enforcement, likelihood assessment, and conflict resolution**
-- **Chair needs specialists to have completed cross-pollination before synthesis is meaningful**:
-  - Phase 1 is just initial independent assessments (specialists see only User, isolated)
-  - Phase 2 is when specialists review what OTHERS said in Phase 1 and respond (cross-pollination begins)
+- **Phase 1 Role: Watch for duplicate graph paths ONLY**
+  - Specialists may independently propose similar graph questions/answers with different wording (e.g., "Phased rollout" vs "Phased approach")
+  - Chair marks duplicates IMMEDIATELY using `[🧹][canonical path][comment]` syntax
+  - Keeps first proposed path as canonical, marks later duplicates
+  - Prevents vote fragmentation before specialists start building on paths
+  - If no duplicates detected, Chair passes silently with "I have no further comments at this time"
-  - Chair synthesizes in Phase 2 after specialists have had one full phase to contribute back
+- **What Chair DOES NOT DO in Phase 1:**
-  - **Without Phase 2 cross-pollination, there's no discussion to coordinate** - just isolated independent assessments
-- **All Chair functions require cross-pollination to be actionable**:
-  - **Synthesis**: No discussion yet - just independent assessments with no interaction
+  - ❌ No synthesis (no cross-pollination yet - specialists haven't seen each other)
-  - **On-topic enforcement**: Need to see how specialists respond to each other, not just initial takes
-  - **Conflict resolution**: Conflicts are IMPOSSIBLE in Phase 1 - specialists see only User message, have no awareness of each other, cannot disagree or debate
-  - **Likelihood assessment**: Works best when specialists have reacted to each other's concerns
+  - ❌ No on-topic enforcement (specialists are addressing User's request directly)
+  - ❌ No conflict resolution (conflicts impossible - specialists are completely isolated)
+  - ❌ No likelihood assessment (needs cross-pollination to be meaningful)
+  - ❌ No general commentary or coordination
+- **Phase 2+ Role: Full synthesis and coordination**
   - Chair will see ALL Phase 1 responses AND Phase 2 responses when participating in Phase 2
-- This saves one LLM call (~6-8 seconds) with no loss of information or functionality
-- Chair's synthesis after Phase 2 is more valuable - captures both initial takes AND cross-pollinated discussion
+  - Chair's synthesis after Phase 2 captures both initial takes AND cross-pollinated discussion
+  - All coordination functions (synthesis, on-topic, tabling, stagnation detection) become active
+  - Duplicate marking continues in all phases as needed

 **Instructions Given**:
 ```